bagibence/nemos/docs/how_to_guide/custom_solvers.md

         Prepare things in the form `scipy.optimize.minimize` expects them, then call it to run the optimization for `n_steps` steps.
         """
-        # `params` is a tuple of (weight_matrix, intercept), but `scipy.optimize.minimize` only
+        # `params` returned by GLM is a tuple of (weight_matrix, intercept),
-        # accepts a 1D vector of parameters, so flatten all parameters and concatenate them
+        # but `scipy.optimize.minimize` only accepts a 1D vector of parameters,
+        # so flatten all parameters and concatenate them

         flattener_fun, unflattener_fun = get_flattener_unflattener(params)
         _flat_params = flattener_fun(params)